icewolfz/jiMUD/docs/preferences.md

 ## Command Line

-- `Command font` The font for the command input box
+- `Font` The font for the command input box
-- `Command font size` The font size for the command input box
+- `Font size` The font size for the command input box
 - `Keep Last Command` This leaves the last command entered into the command input and selected it, if disabled it will be cleared
 - `History Size` The number of items to keep in command history when navigating using the up/down arrow.
 - `Command Stacking`